vugeo/vugeo.github.io/regional/README 6.3.md

 	- Dillinger: https://dillinger.io/
 	- Stackedit: https://stackedit.io/app#

-*README markdown can also be edited in GitHub if logged in.
+*README markdown can also be edited directly in GitHub if logged in.

 *Updated 6/3/2019*